 First, if you have been injured, it is important that you seek medical attention.
 This will not only be best for your own health and wellbeing, but it also documents when you were injured, what symptoms you had, and what your recovery process will be like.
 This is crucial information if you decide to pursue a personal injury claim because it is evidence of the nature of your injury and shows that your injury was serious.

 If you are considering a personal injury lawsuit, your next step will probably be consulting with a personal injury lawyer.
-If you’ve suffered a serious injury, you should strongly consider hiring an experienced personal injury lawyer to advocate for you and guide you through the rest of the process.
+If you’ve suffered a serious injury, you should strongly consider speaking with a personal injury lawyer to advocate for you and guide you through the rest of the process.
 If you have injuries that disrupt your life, cause you to miss work, or require you to pay significant medical bills, you should contact a lawyer.

 If you decide to move forward with your case and hire a lawyer, the lawyer will begin to review your medical records and determine a strategy for your claim.
 Your lawyer will ask you questions concerning relevant parts of your medical history, the details of your accident, your prognosis, and details about how the injury has affected you since the accident.
 The lawyer will likely get copies of your medical records to review and will examine and document anything that is important to your claim.